erpframework/jquery-ajaxstartdelay/README.md

 From http://api.jquery.com/ajaxStart/

 >Whenever an Ajax request is about to be sent, jQuery checks whether there are any other outstanding Ajax requests.
 If >none are in progress, jQuery triggers the ajaxStart event.
-Any and all handlers that have been registered with the >.ajaxStart() method are executed at this time.
+Any handlers that have been registered with the >.ajaxStart() method are executed at this time.

 The difference between the above and this plugin is the delay before the handler is called.
 Keep in mind that the event _ajaxStart_ is immediately triggered.
 Only the call to the handler is delayed.